-Is Norway the New East India Company?
+Is Norway the new East India Company?

-In the eighteenth century, the English-led East India Company gradually managed to gain control of most of India.
-Its rule was a disaster for India, but it made many directors and stockholders of the company exceedingly rich.
+In the eighteenth century, English-led East India Company gradually managed to gain control of most of India.
+Its rule was a disaster for India, but made many directors and stockholders of the company exceedingly rich.
 The wealth enabled many of them to play important roles in English political, intellectual and business life.
 As Adam Smith, an uncompromising critic of the Company, wrote: “The government of an exclusive company of merchants is, perhaps, the worst of all governments for any country whatever.”
 Faced with so many depredations, the British government finally took away the monopoly of Indian trade from the company in the midst of the Napoleonic wars.

 This led the Company to redouble its efforts elsewhere: to trade with China.
 The problem with China was that nothing that company could sell to the Chinese was of interest to them.
 There was a lot that the company wanted to buy from China (porcelain, tea) but nothing to sell.
 Until it came to the idea of using opium produced in Bengal to sell to China.
 Despite the ban that the Chinese government had put on opium imports there was domestic demand for it.
 To overcome the ban, and in order to sell a widely addictive substance that for ethical reasons it could not sell anywhere else, the company decided to engage in a war to open Chinese ports.
-This was the origin of the infamous Opium War whose final outcome in 1842 was the opening of five Chinese “treaty ports”, cession of Hong Kong and extraterritoriality for foreigners living in China.
+This was the origin of the infamous Opium War whose final outcome in 1842 was the opening of five Chinese “treaty ports”, cession of Hong Kong. and extraterritoriality for foreigners living in China.
 The “century of humiliations” had begun.
 And the company could finally sell to far-away foreigners something of whose consumption the Company members in their private lives disapproved.

 Norway thus increases the production and sales of a commodity that herself deems noxious, and sells it, like the East India Company did with opium, to far-away foreigners while staying domestically clean.
 “Money has no smell”.